maboytim/LiteBrite-80/README.md

 #### [TRS-80 Model 2 512k Version](source/lb80text/lb80512k.asm)

 For TRS-80 M2 with 512k.
 A M2 (M12, etc) with 512k is a rare beast but if you are one of the lucky few with a [512k card by Ruud](https://www.youtube.com/watch?v=_I01NHzUzNk) this will give you something to test it with.
-(Note: I also have a 512k card of my own design that's not yet ready for primetime).
+(Note: I also have a 512k card of my own design that's not yet ready for primetime but is my personal motivation for this version).

 ## Alternative Adapter Implementations